Background pattern

 Consult your doctor or pharmacist before starting to take Onglyza:

 • if you have moderate or severe liver problems.
-If you have severe liver problems, it is recommended that you do not use Onglyza.
+If you have severe liver problems, then it is recommended that you do not use Onglyza.

 Diabetic skin lesions are a common complication of diabetes.
-Skin rash has been observed with Onglyza (see section4) and with certain diabetes medications in the same class as Onglyza.
-You are advised to follow the skin and foot care recommendations indicated by your doctor or healthcare professional.Contact your doctor if you find blisters on your skin, as it may be a sign of a condition called bullous pemphigoid.
+Skin rash has been observed with Onglyza (see section 4) and with certain anti-diabetic medicines in the same class as Onglyza.
+You are advised to follow the skin and foot care recommendations given by your doctor or healthcare professional.
+Contact your doctor if you find blisters on your skin, as it may be a sign of a disease called bullous pemphigoid.
 Your doctor may ask you to stop taking Onglyza.

 Children and adolescents

-Onglyza is not recommended for children and adolescents under 18years of age.
+Onglyza is not recommended for children and adolescents under 18 years of age.

-Other medications and Onglyza
+Other medicines and Onglyza

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 • Carbamazepine, phenobarbital, or phenytoin.
 These may be used to control epilepsy (seizures) or chronic pain.